Is There a Difference Between Flexibility & Mobility?

 Hamstring Stretch

 Foam rolling (SMR).
-You lay on top of a foam roller and you are able to target tight spots
+Laying on top of a foam roller and you are able to target tight spots

 Quads